Hookworm is a parasite that causes infection in people of all ages. It enters the body through the skin and can lead to a number of complications.

 - blood samples to check for the presence of anemia or a lack of certain nutrients

-A doctor will normally recommend taking certain medications — albendazole, mebendazole, or pyrantel pamoate — for 1 to 3 days to treat the parasitic infection, according to the CDC.
-These drugs are antihelminthics, or anti-parasitic drugs.
+A doctor will normally recommend taking certain medications — albendazole, mebendazole, or pyrantel pamoate — for

 Those with severe anemia may need iron supplementation.

 The drugs listed above have pregnancy warnings.
 People should tell their healthcare provider if they are or may be pregnant so that they can have the right treatment.

 In places where hookworm is common, those who are at risk may receive preventive drug treatment to protect them from an infection.